reslp/LFS-cazy-comparative/README.md

 You will get two files: `gmes_linux_64.tar.gz` and `gm_key_64.gz`.
 Place them into the folder `input-files` so that the setup script is able to find them.

-The used version in the paper is 4.62.
+The used version of GeneMark in the paper is 4.62.

 *Signal-P*